nihlaeth/voicetrainer/README.md

 * reset midi after stopping or killing playback
 * make release and publish
 * have scroll wheel scroll scrollbars
-* add recompile button to songs to save time when editing

 ## Problems
 * jpmidi transport does not reset to 0
-* clear cache does not clear second sheet page

 ## Planned features
 * add command line script to compile / edit midi